Athletics at the 1924 Summer Olympics – Men's 400 metres: Background

 This was the seventh appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The defending gold medalist from 1920, Bevil Rudd of South Africa, did not return; the other two medalists, silver-winning Guy Butler of Great Britain and bronze-winning Nils Engdahl of Sweden, did.
 Eric Liddell of Great Britain was the 1924 Scottish and AAA champion.

 Argentina, Australia, Brazil, Bulgaria, Haiti, Ireland, Mexico, Poland, and Switzerland appeared in the event for the first time.
 The United States made its seventh appearance in the event, the only nation to compete in it at every Olympic Games to that point.

 Competition format

 The competition retained the basic four-round format from 1920.
 The first round had 17 heats, ranging from 1 to 5 athletes.
 The top two runners in each heat advanced to the quarterfinals.
 There were 6 quarterfinals, intended to have 5 or 6 runners in each but sometimes having 4 due to withdrawals; the top two athletes in each quarterfinal heat advanced to the semifinals.
 The semifinals featured 2 heats of 6 runners each.
-The top two runners in each semifinal heat advanced, making a six-man final.
+The top three runners in each semifinal heat advanced, making a six-man final.